Psalms For Life

 23 Then Israel migrated to Egypt

-and there Jacob and his family settled
+Jacob and his family settled

-as foreigners in the land of Ham.
+as aliens in the land of Ham.

 24 YHWH made his people flourish there